 [Regulation 75 inserted in Gazette 28 Jun 2004 p.
 2440; amended in Gazette 24 Apr 2015 p.
-1517.]
+1517; 29 Apr 2016 p.
+1348-9.]

 76. Extending time to pay modified penalty

-An authorised person may, in a particular case, extend the period within which the modified penalty may be paid and the extension may be allowed whether or not that period has elapsed.
+(1) An authorised person may, in a particular case, extend the period within which the modified penalty specified in an infringement notice may be paid and the extension may be allowed whether or not that period has elapsed.

+(2) An authorised person may not extend the period within which a modified penalty specified in an infringement notice may be paid if the authorised person gave the infringement notice.

-[Regulation 76 inserted in Gazette 28 Jun 2004 p.
-2441.]
+[Regulation 76 inserted in Gazette 29 Apr 2016 p.
+1349.]

 77. Withdrawing infringement notice